Hans Kuhn (chemist): Free electron molecular orbit model

 the condition of self-consistency between bond length and π-electron density distribution.
 He justified this assumption by finding agreement between measured and theoretically predicted absorption spectra.
 Later this assumption was theoretically verified.
 This effect is often called Peierls instability: starting from a linear chain of equally spaced atoms Peierls considered first order perturbation theory with Bloch functions showing the instability, but he did not consider the self-consistency resulting in the transition to alternation of single and double bonds.
 The particular properties of conducting polymers are based on the theoretical relation between bond alternation and equalization.
 The FEMO and its improvements led to a theory on the light absorption of organic dyes.
-In Marburg, shortly before the age of digital computers, Kuhn and Fritz Peter Schäfer developed an analogue computer to solve the 2-dimensional Schrödinger equation.
-This room-filling analogue computer was applied by Kuhn's research group to calculate bond lengths in π-electron systems.
+In Marburg, shortly before the age of digital computers, Kuhn and Fritz Peter Schäfer developed an analog computer to solve the 2-dimensional Schrödinger equation.
+This room-filling analog computer was applied by Kuhn's research group to calculate bond lengths in π-electron systems.